-Day 14: Xian - Beijing Meals: B, L, D
+Day 14: Xian - Beijing

-Today, visit the fascinating Shuyuanmen Culture Park and City Wall Park.
-This afternoon, board your bullet train to Beijing, China's capital.
+Today, you will try your hand at traditional Chinese calligraphy.
+This afternoon, board your 5.5-hour bullet train to Beijing, China's capital.
 On arrival, drive 1 hour to your hotel.
 Spend your evening soaking up the atmosphere of this fascinating city.